telefonicaid/thinking-cities/docs/device_api.md

 - Send data from the device to the FIWARE IoT Stack
 - Send commands from your application to the device

+The following documents show how to manage device connectivity through the IoTAgent Manager of the IoT Platform.
+These APIs have some differences with the standard IoTAgent Device Provisioning APIs as defined in the [IoTAgent Library](https://github.com/telefonicaid/iotagent-node-lib) but it should be transparent for the users of the Platform.

 # Configure the South Bound protocol

 In order for the South Bound protocols (i.e.: the protocols used to communicate physical devices with the Platform)